 Shades of grey, blue, and a combination of white or black base coat color separated with black patches is also recurrent.

-How to differentiate Merle Great Dane from Harlequin Great Dane?
+How to differentiate between a Great Dane Merle and Harlequin Great Dane?

 Merle Great Dane puppies are seldom mixed with Harlequin Great Danes.
-Principal contrasting point between Merle Great Dane dog and Harlequin Great Dane is the base coat color difference.
+Principal contrasting point between Great Dane Merle dog and Harlequin Great Dane dog is the base coat color difference.

 - Merle Great Dane puppies possess grey coat color whilst Harlequin Great Dane’ coat color is white.
 Shade of grey could be lighter or intense.